Michael-Liendo/cherrie/README.md

 # sarteza svelte shop

-This project is a virtual store developed with Next.js and TypeScript.
+This project is a virtual store developed with SvelteKit and TypeScript.
 In the store, users can browse different product categories, add products to their cart, and complete a purchase.

 ## Installation